iFixit/itbrokeand.ifixit.com/_posts/2012-07-25-using-forker.md

 ### mapStream()

 Up one more level there is the `mapStream()` function.
-This implements a typical map function over a provied array.
+This implements a typical map function over a provided array.
 The map function passes to the callback the array entry and a connected stream.
 The data written to the stream during each callback is read from the other end by the parent and returned from the original